 Utopia-Asia also has a guide to Seoul, along with other towns in South Korea, and they cover cities in 20 countries throughout the region, with maps, and a loyal network of "utopians" who leave comments about all the bars and bathhouses.

-The Korea Queer Film Festival (KQFF) screens for four days in June each year, focusing on the diverse lives and desires of lesbian, gay, bisexual, and transgender individuals living in Korea.
+The Korea Queer Film Festival (KQFF) screens for four days in July, focusing on the diverse lives and desires of lesbian, gay, bisexual, and transgender individuals living in Korea.

 The Cinematique in Seoul, presents 300+ films each year: international, classic and indie films; documentaries based on historic, political, and social events; famous Japanese films free of charge; and third Fridays, new independent Korean short films.
 Many foreign films have both Engllish and Korean subtitles.